 My wife and I are the parents of three adult children who, to date, have not done the one thing we ask of them.
 Despite all the stars — in terms of life-partners — being aligned, none of our kids has yet managed to produce even a single grandchild.
 Read more…

-He received a B.A. in philosophy from Tufts University and a J.D. from Yale Law School, where he was a notes editor of the Yale Law Journal.
+Stuart grew up in Philadelphia.
+He earned a B.A. in philosophy from Tufts University and a J.D. from Yale Law School, where he was a notes editor of the Yale Law Journal.
 After law school, he clerked for Judge Pamela Ann Rymer, first on the U.S. District Court in the Central District of California and then on the U.S. Ninth Circuit Court of Appeals before becoming an associate with the law firm of Wilmer, Cutler & Pickering in Washington, DC.
 Prior to joining the Rutgers faculty, he taught at the Louisiana State University Law School.

 The recipient of fellowships from the Leverhulme Trust, the U.S.-U.K. Fulbright Commission, and Corpus Christi College, Oxford, Stuart has served as a visiting professor or visiting fellow at the Universities of Glasgow, Melbourne, Michigan, Oxford, and Tel Aviv, the Australian National University, and the London School of Economics.

-He is a founding co-editor of Criminal Law and Criminal Justice Books, a former consultant to the Law Commission for England and Wales, and a frequent media commentator on issues in criminal law and ethics.
+He is a founding co-editor of Criminal Law and Criminal Justice Books, a former consultant to the Law Commission for England and Wales and the Human Dignity Trust, and a frequent media commentator on issues in criminal law and ethics.

 Stuart lives in Montclair, NJ with his wife, the writer Jennifer Anne Moses.
 They have three grown children and two poorly-trained dogs.
 They spend as much of the summer as possible in the Adirondack Mountains of upstate New York.